 The post-employment benefits liability, recognized in the Consolidated Statements of Financial Position represents the deficit or surplus in the defined benefit plans of the Bank.
-Any surplus resulting from the calculation is limited to the present value of any economic benefits available in the form of refunds from the plan or reductions in future contributions.
+Any surplus resulting from the calculation is limited to the present value of any economic benefits available in the form of refunds from the plan or reductions in future contributions ii.
+Cash-settled share-based compensation